zero2cx/spiral-matrix/docs/SpiralMatrix.md

 ---

 #### words
-  - _description_ - whitespace-delimited tokens, i.e. words
+  - _description_ - string of whitespace-delimited tokens, i.e. words
   - _type_ - string value
   - _note_ - when the string value is omitted, then text from stdin is accepted
   - _default_ - not used